SCiarella/TLS_ML_exploration/README.md

 * **validation_split**: ratio of data that go into the validation set

+#### Test the model

+Finally, we also provide two test codes to evaluate the results of the model:
+* `test1.py` will compare the predicted target feature with its exact value, over the validation set that was not used to train the model
+* `test2.py` will perform the [SHAP](https://github.com/slundberg/shap) analysis for the trained model

 | :no_entry:   | [Work in progress] We are updating the package.
 The content below is not consistent with the present version of the repository|
 |--------------|:------------------------------------------------------------------------------------------------------------------------------|